-Add garlic cloves, red pepper flakes, oregano and olive oil to a chopper or blender.
+Start with garlic cloves, red pepper flakes, oregano and olive oil.
+Add to a chopper or blender.

-annnnd chop, chop and blend, blend away. 😊 Form a paste.
-Ohhh for the glory of yumminess!
+and chop, chop or blend, blend away. 😊 Form a paste.

 Chop the pork shoulder into 2 inch pieces, leaving the fat and skin on if you don’t mind that sort of thing….makes them taste better my friends…promise!

-Here is the pork with chicken broth to cover and bay leaves added.
+Add chicken broth to cover and bay leaves.

-Pork is starting to cook down and smelling amazing!!
+Pork will start to cook down and smell amazing!!
+Oh so good!